NadaMontasser/-Pen-Based-Recognition-of-Handwritten-Digits/README.md

 # Pen-Based-Recognition-of-Handwritten-Digits
 #### Boosting
 Use GradientBoosting classifier to classify test set samples.
-There are 2 important hyperparameters in GradientBoosting, i.e., the number of estimators, and learning rate
+There are 2 important hyperparameters in GradientBoosting: the number of estimators, and learning rate

 #### Bagging